Cultural competence

-Cultural competence, also known as intercultural competence, is a range of cognitive, affective, and behavioural, linguistic, skills that lead to effective and appropriate communication with people of other cultures.
+Cultural competence, also known as intercultural competence, is a range of cognitive, affective, behavioral, and linguistic skills that lead to effective and appropriate communication with people of other cultures.
 Intercultural or cross-cultural education are terms used for the training to achieve cultural competence.

+Introduction

+According to UNESCO, intercultural competence involves a combination of skills, attitudes, and knowledge that enables individuals to navigate cultural differences and build meaningful relationships.
+UNESCO emphasizes that developing these competencies is essential for promoting peace, tolerance, and inclusion in diverse societies.

-Effective intercultural communication relates to behaviors that culminate with the accomplishment of the desired goals of the interaction and all parties involved in the situation.
-Appropriate intercultural communication includes behaviors that suit the expectations of a specific culture, the characteristics of the situation, and the level of the relationship between the parties involved in the situation.
+Effective intercultural communication comprises behaviors that accomplish the desired goals of the interaction and parties involved.
+It includes behaviors that suit cultural expectations, situational characteristics, and characteristics of relationship.

 Characteristics

 Individuals who are effective and appropriate in intercultural situations display high levels of cultural self-awareness and understand the influence of culture on behavior, values, and beliefs.
 Cognitive processes imply the understanding of situational and environmental aspects of intercultural interactions and the application of intercultural awareness, which is affected by the understanding of the self and own culture.
 Self-awareness in intercultural interactions requires self-monitoring to censor anything not acceptable to another culture.
 Cultural sensitivity or cultural awareness leads the individual to an understanding of how their own culture determines feelings, thoughts, and personality.

 Affective processes define the emotions that span during intercultural interactions.
 These emotions are strongly related to self-concept, open-mindedness, non-judgmentalism, and social relaxation.
 In general, positive emotions generate respect for other cultures and their differences.
 Behavioral processes refer to how effectively and appropriately the individual directs actions to achieve goals.
 Actions during intercultural interactions are influenced by the ability to clearly convey a message, proficiency with the foreign language, flexibility and management of behavior, and social skills.